riyazwalikar/ibreak.software/content/post/using-sql-injection-to-perform-ssrf-xspa-attacks.md

 #### UTL_SMTP

 The `UTL_SMTP` package is designed for sending e-mails over SMTP.
-The example provided on the <a href="https://docs.oracle.com/database/121/ARPLS/u_smtp.htm#ARPLS71478" target="_blank">Oracle documentation site shows how you can use this package to send an email</a>.
+The example provided on the <a href="https://docs.oracle.com/database/121/ARPLS/u_smtp.htm#ARPLS71478" target="_blank" rel="noopener noreferrer">Oracle documentation site shows how you can use this package to send an email</a>.
 For us, however, the interesting thing is with the ability to provide a host and port specification.

 A crude example is shown below with the `UTL_SMTP.OPEN_CONNECTION` function, with a timeout of 2 seconds